Wealthsimple review – Is it the best choice for investors in the UK?

 Overall the portfolio is well diversified across assets globally and certainly isn't US focused which is a criticism that can be directed at its US peer Vanguard in relation to its Lifestrategy funds.
 Wealthsimple use exchange-traded funds (ETFs) and low cost mutual funds in order to keep costs low.
 All investments are then regularly managed and rebalanced to ensure the asset mix remains in line with the client's goals.
 So at this point I strongly suggest that you use the Wealthsimple tool, as I have done, to see the portfolio they recommend for you (they run a total of 9 portfolios).
 It takes minutes and there is no obligation on your part because to get to this point you don't even have to give them your email address.

-You can choose to register with Wealthsimple and ultimately have the option to invest in the portfolio via a Wealthsimple Stock and Shares ISA, Junior ISA (which is an exciting and rare option among robo-advisers) or via a general trading account outside of any ISA wrapper.
+You can choose to register with Wealthsimple and ultimately have the option to invest in the portfolio via a Wealthsimple Stock and Shares ISA, Junior ISA (which is an exciting and rare option among robo-advisers), via a pension or via a general trading account outside of any ISA wrapper.

 If you decide to invest you can monitor and manage your Wealthsimple account online or via its smartphone app.
 After having a hands-on look at the app I can confirm it's easy to use (you can even make additional contributions through it which is ideal for the self-employed) although it won't necessarily win any design awards, but that's not really the point.
 What I do like is Wealthsimple's commitment to providing personal finance articles within its app and online to help educate customers.
 These can range from interviews, to money saving tips or even financial planning and it gives users a reason to engage with their Wealthsimple account on a regular basis.